marian-nmt/sotastream/README.md

 python -m sotastream example parallel.tsv.gz backtrans.tsv.gz
 ```

-(The garbage file is assumed to have just a single column of data, which is copied).

 There are currently two main pipelines: "default", and "wmt".
 These vary according to
 the data sources they take as well as the other options available to them.